aloha666/Java2021/FP.md

 ## 1. advantages of orm  centralized query language connection pool object mapping lazy loading / eager loading relation 1 - m , m - m, m - 1, 1 - 1 cache  criteria query -> dynamic query

+Object-Relational Mapping (ORM) is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.范例 of your preferred programming language.

 ### advantages of orm

 ORM is the approach of taking object-oriented data and mapping to a relational data store

 Advantages: speeds-up development. reduce the development cost and time. overcome the specific SQL deafferents.

-Disadvantages: developer may lost understand of what code is doing. has tendency to be slow.
+Disadvantages: developer may lost understand of what code is doing. has tendency趋势 to be slow.

 ### ?centralized query language